marquesarthur/cronicas-rpg/class_ranger_dervish.md

 ## Dervish Magic

-Starting at **3rd level**, you learn an additional spell when you reach certain levels in this class, as shown in the Dervish Spells table.
+<i class="ra ra-campfire"></i> Starting at **3rd level**, you learn an additional spell when you reach certain levels in this class, as shown in the Dervish Spells table.
 The spell counts as a ranger spell for you, but it doesn't count against the number of ranger spells you know.

 | Spell level | Expanded Spells  |
 |:---:|:---:|